|Click here to download all materials for a Pedicab Business license application as one file (1.6 MB).

 - Pedicab Inspection

 DCA will contact you to schedule an appointment to inspect your pedicab(s) at a designated location.
 Registration plates will be issued only to pedicabs that are on-site and that pass inspection during your scheduled appointment.
+Note: Fee is $10 per pedicab timer inspection.
+DCA will bill you for the fee after the inspection.

 - Pedicab Accident Report